 Their argument, whether you are prepared to run with it or not, is that death has already had its goal posts moved, so who is to say that they cannot be moved again?

 Today, brain death, rather than cardiac death, is considered the stamp of finality.
 But even this, it might be argued, is not entirely infallible.
 For instance, in 1955, James Lovelock cooled a rat to just above 0°C. Its brain completely stopped its normal business.
-However, Lovelock managed to reanimate the rodent by warming it back up.
+However,

 More recently, pigs were given the same freeze-to-death-warm-to-life treatment with an impressive degree of success.
-Even after having their blood almost entirely removed and their internal temperatures dropped to 10°C for 60 minutes, the majority survived.
+Even after having their blood almost entirely removed and their internal temperatures dropped to 10°C for 60 minutes,

 Ice bath trauma care